The Soldier's Details

 It is not known when John (Jack) Duncan arrived in WA.
 He married in Perth 1941 to Florence Gertrude Sinclair.

-After the war John continued employment as a butcher.
+After the war Scotty continued employment as a butcher.
 He and Florence resided at 40 Kennedy Street, Melville according to Electoral Records, from the 1950s to at least late 1970s.

 - Adam Park Camp - Singapore